 - VoIP providers may or may not offer directory assistance/white page listings.

 Some VoIP providers do not charge for calls to other subscribers to the service.
-Some VoIP providers charge for a long distance call to a number outside your calling area, similar to existing, traditional wireline telephone service.
+Some VoIP providers charge for a long distance call to a number outside your calling area.
 Other VoIP providers permit you to call anywhere at a flat rate for a fixed number of minutes.
 Your VoIP provider may permit you to select an area code for your VoIP service that is different from the area code in which you live.
-Calls within your VoIP area code may not be billed as long distance calls.
-People calling your VoIP area code from another area code, however, may incur long distance charges.

-Interconnected VoIP providers must comply with the Commission's Telecommunications Relay Services (TRS) requirements, including contributing to the TRS Fund used to support the provision of telecommunications services to persons with speech or hearing disabilities, and offering 711 abbreviated dialing for access to relay services.
-Interconnected VoIP providers and equipment manufacturers also must ensure that, consistent with Section 255 of the Communications Act, their services are available to and usable by individuals with disabilities, if such access is readily achievable.
-For more information, see the FCC’s consumer guide about Section 255 requirements .
+- Accessibility: Interconnected VoIP providers must contribute to the Telecommunications Relay Services Fund used to support the provision of telecommunications services to persons with speech or hearing disabilities and offer 711 abbreviated dialing for access to relay services.
+Providers and equipment manufacturers also must ensure their services are available to and usable by individuals with disabilities, if such access is achievable.
+(See guide about TRS .)

 Federal Communications Commission